Yash-Handa/Socio-Konnect/README.md

 >## The app is made using Express generator(v 4.16.0) with handlebars and runs on port 1998

+## Environment Variables

+One of the best way to keep your secret keys, api keys, DB username and passwords safe and together is to store them in a `.env` file use it to manipulate node's `process.env` variable.
+This template also adopts this approach.
+Follow the steps below:

+1. locate the `.env.set` file in bin folder i.e., `./bin/.env.set`
+2. change the filename from `.env.set` to `.env`
+3. Add all your secret keys, api keys, DB username and passwords in this file.
+4. These keys will be then set to nodes env variable (follow the format: `DB_NAME = "~"` and replace ~ with key values.)
+5. To access these values in a file use: `process.env.<KEY_NAME>` eg: `process.env.DB_NAME`

+>note: `.env` files contain crucial information and are **not uploaded to GitHub**

 ## Express Security

 For security **Helmet** is used with its defaults and additionally **Content Security Policy**